fabio-sassi/zm/MANUAL.md

 `foo` is a task class that allow to instance tasks (`zm_State`).

-`zmstate` define an integer for labeling a blocks of (atomic) execution.
+`zmstate` define an integer between 1 and 250 for labeling a blocks of (atomic) execution.

 A `foo` instance return a 4 bytes integer: one byte represent a command for the task manager while others bytes are arguments for